cachix/devenv/docs/tasks.md

+# Tasks

+!!! info "New in version 1.2"

-Tasks allow you to form dependencies between commands, executed in parallel.
+Tasks allow you to form dependencies between code, executed in parallel.

 ## Defining tasks